-In this series, we examine several companies in a single industry to determine their ROIC.
-Let's look at AT&T (NYS: T) and three of its industry peers, to see how efficiently they use cash.
+In this series, we take a look at several companies in a single industry to determine their ROIC.
+Let's take a look at AT&T (NYS: T) and three of its industry peers to see how efficiently they use cash.

 ROIC = net operating profit after taxes / Invested capital